 The Department makes a decision on whether to amend the list of species that can be imported into Tasmania and informs the applicant and other stakeholders of this decision; and if the import is refused, the applicant may request a review within 14 days of the decision from the Secretary of the Department.
 The Secretary will determine whether there are grounds for a review, and may also request a review.

-Flow chart of process for applications, assessments and decisions regarding wildlife imports (248Kb) Policy on Importing (and Keeping) Vertebrate Wildlife in Tasmania (250Kb)
+Flow chart of process for applications, assessments and decisions regarding wildlife imports (248Kb)

 It is recommended that applicants contact the Wildlife Management Branch (DPIPWE) in the first instance before developing the application.
 A Case Manager is available to work with applicants and assist with the approval process.